pallets/click/docs/testing.rst

 Subcommands
 ------------

-A subcommand name must be specified in the `args` parameter of :meth:`CliRunner.invoke` method:
+A subcommand name must be specified in the `args` parameter :meth:`CliRunner.invoke`:

 .. code-block:: python
    :caption: sync.py